Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 Imagine you’re moving to this section when you’ve got a good idea of where you might be able to add value to the sales prospect.

-Now you need to drill down to see how much pain the sales prospect is in, what they’ve tried before, essentially scoping out what the current pain is costing them (and not just financially costing him!) and what their appetite is for exploring solutions.
+Discover what they’ve tried before, essentially scoping out what the current pain is costing them (and not just financially costing him!).

 After all, even if a sales prospect is in pain, if it’s not sufficient pain, or if the pain is pale in comparison to another business issue, or simply, they’ve learned to live with the pain, then your solution is likely to be of little value to him, however great it is.